BarunKGP/genrelessrecs/docs/final.md

 ![Different Genre](images/different_genre.png)

-## Challenges faced
-The dataset is heavily skewed towards Rock songs, which are the overwhelming majority of data points in the dataset.
-This makes it difficult to accurately predict the genre of a song and we had to perform standardization and balancing of the dataset to make it more accurate.
-However, balancing results in discarding a lot of information.
-Hence, the sheer number of Rock songs in the dataset still represents a challenge for analysis.

-## Plans for Part 2 of the project

-In the next part, we will be building a recommendation model that takes a song as input and outputs a list of songs that are similar to the input song.
-We intend this process to be genre agnostic and our work in part 1 proved that the features we have chosen are not genre specific.
-This is why our models do not classify genre very well.
-But this also means that we can use the entire dataset (with dimensionality reduction) to train our recommendation model.

-Some other planned improvements to the current models include:

-- Improving the neural network model by better feature engineering, finetuning hyperparameters, etc., as explained in [this](https://barunkgp.github.io/genrelessrecs/midterm#neural-network) section.
-- Implementing a lyrics-based approach using the bag-of-words model, as explained below.

 ### Lyrics-Based Approach

 A future direction to pursue is to consider applying natural language processing models to our bags of words.
 As mentioned earlier in the report, we calculated similarity between songs using percent overlap.
 Since our objective is to find songs with overlap in lyrics, we can ignore songs from the dictionary that have little to no percent overlap.
 The downside to this metric of course is that the word count does not influence the percent overlap calculation.
 Two songs can for example contain similar sets of unique words, but may not be similar at all in terms of word count across this commonality.